Big Island Talk Story by Jan Wizinowich

 By Jan Wizinowich

-Monday morning, January 15, following Sunday’s ceremony, a gathering of friends and family to release the canoes, Mahukona is quiet and peaceful.
+When the conditions are right and the captains and navigators concur, Maisu, Hokulea and their escort yachts will begin their journey to Papa Mau.
+It's Monday morning, January 15, following Sunday’s ceremony, a gathering of friends and family to release the canoes.
+Mahukona is quiet and peaceful.
 The day is clear with light Northeast winds fussing the water beyond the shadow of the island.
 On a small grassy knoll, oriented Southwest, is a ring of stones that form a navigational heiau providing guidance to voyagers past and present.
 Beyond, whales breach and sound as if in invitation to the voyagers to share their ocean highway.
-When the conditions are right and the captains and navigators concur, Maisu, Hokulea and their escort yachts will begin their journey to Papa Mau.

-Rather than being constructed from blueprints, the design evolved based on the purpose and available materials.
+Rather than being constructed from blueprints, the design was created based on her purpose and available materials.
 Weaving all the factors together, Maisu evolved in what seemed to be a dialogue between the spirit of the canoe and her builders.

 First they looked at Makali’i to evaluate what worked about the design and what didn’t work.
 “We also had to look at the waters where Mau lives.
 The traditional Micronesian canoe has a much sharper hull because they need to sail more to the windward.
-But Hawaiian sailing canoes have much more rounded hulls because there is much more of a lee drift.”
-(Paishon) This means there is a drift to the west, which in Hokule’a’s case would have caused the canoe to miss Tahiti, a few degrees longitude east of Hawaii.
+But Hawaiian sailing canoes have much more rounded hulls because there is much more of a lee drift.” said Paishon.
 However, because Mau’s plan is to teach as many people as he can while his health permits, he requested a large Hawaiian voyaging canoe to accommodate larger groups.

 The mast and the sails, however, needed to work for the wind conditions it would encounter in the various Micronesian island groups.
 “Normal windspeed in Micronesia is 5-10 knots, which means they need to use very large sails and need taller masts to support them.”
 (Paishon) Recent sea trials in much windier Hawaiian waters have sent Maisu flying, proving the effectiveness of the rigging.

 Maisu is comprised of two 57 foot hulls, the top sections of which are painted yellow and the bottom sections black.
 Launched on Dec.
-16th at Kawaihae Harbor, captained by Shorty Bertelmann, Maisu will soon begin her maiden voyage.
-The first leg of the voyage, crewed by five Micronesians and one Maori and seven Hawaiians, will take Maisu to Majuro in the Marshal Islands, where there will be a crew rotation.
+16th at Kawaihae Harbor, captained by Shorty Bertelmann, Maisu will soon begin the first leg of the voyage, crewed by five Micronesians and one Maori and seven Hawaiians.
+It will take Maisu to Majuro in the Marshal Islands, where there will be a crew rotation.
 From there Maisu sails to Ponape and Truk, in the Truk Islands, continuing to exchange crew members along the way.
 The final destination in the Carolines includes stops on Pulap, Satawal (Mau’s home island), Woleai, Ulithi and Yap.

 **Name given by Pua Kanaka’ole